 It takes a lot of time, effort, and resources to drive new and expansion bookings.

-Are you getting out more than you're putting in?
-Is the business growing enough to justify your sales and marketing spend?
-Is the business growing fast enough to confirm your tactics are working?
+Are you getting enough bang for your buck?
+In other words, is the business growing enough to justify your sales and marketing spend?
+Is it growing fast enough to confirm your tactics are working?

 There’s only one way to know for sure: look at your customer acquisition cost (CAC) ratio.